makerdao/mips/MIP30/mip30.md

 The proposed contract is written in a way which is amenable to formal specification and verification, in accordance with the style and practices of the core multi-collateral DAI contracts, though it has not been formally specified.
+Full formal specification would be a challenge due to the dependence on Compound supply / borrow / reward logic, which is non-trivial compared to a simple token transfer as it would require modelling of much of Compound.

 No audit or code review has taken place yet.

 ### MIP20c8: Licensing
    - [AGPL3+](https://www.gnu.org/licenses/agpl-3.0.en.html)